ALib C++ Library

 24/// As the syntax specification does not provide a feature to switch between standard and locale

-26/// Instead, to enable localized output, method
+26/// formatter.
+Instead, to enable localized output, method

 27/// \alib{strings;TNumberFormat::SetFromLocale;NumberFormat::SetFromLocale}